Dorneywood: Occupancy of the house

 The prime minister alone has the right to decide which minister or secretary of state is to occupy the house.
 In previous administrations it has been the residence of the chancellor of the exchequer and, prior to 31 May 2006, was occupied by Deputy Prime Minister John Prescott.
 Prescott was forced to relinquish occupancy of Dorneywood, following a series of scandals over an affair with civil servant Tracey Temple and a snatched paparazzi photograph of him playing croquet on the lawn of the property whilst the Prime Minister Tony Blair was out of the country on a visit to Washington.
 However, given the controversies over John Prescott's use of the house, senior politicians were reluctant to use it.
 The house was eventually taken over by Alistair Darling, Chancellor of the Exchequer when Gordon Brown became prime minister in 2007.
 "A spokesman for Mr Brown ... explained that the house ... was owned by a trust, and would revert first to the Lord Mayor of London and then to the American Ambassador, if the Chancellor did not want it."

 Various former prime ministers (before achieving the premiership) have occupied the house, among them Anthony Eden.
 On becoming prime minister, Alec Douglas-Home was reluctant to forsake the more comfortable and modern Dorneywood for the antique splendours of Chequers.
 Another, James Callaghan as foreign secretary, also had the use of Dorneywood (later Chevening was to become the official country home for the holder of that office).

 In 2010, George Osborne, the Chancellor of the Exchequer, took occupancy of the house.
-It was also used by Osborne's successors, Philip Hammond, Sajid Javid, Rishi Sunak, Jeremy Hunt and Rachel Reeves.
+It was also used by Osborne's successors, Philip Hammond, Sajid Javid, Rishi Sunak, Jeremy Hunt, Rachel Reeves and John Healey.